cjin2019/ASCII_Art_Cat_Dog/README.md

 ## Current Progress
 1. Cleaned up code for better image to ascii art conversion (12/22/2020) You can see the ascii art image and the original image in the png files in the core folder.

+2. Finished generating all the ASCII_Art_Images for cats and dogs ~25000 images